 A task is something you can do more or less in one sitting.
 If something takes you several months/weeks, multiple days or even the better part of a day it is best to think of your “task” as a project.

 You might associate the word project with something from the corporate world or school.
-But anything we want to do and achieve can be thought of as a project.
-And it is actually a really good idea to do so!
+But almost anything we want to do and achieve can be thought of as a project.
+And it is actually a really good idea to turn most goals into projects!

 So, is your task really a project?
 If so, continue to step 2.